open/close all folders

 - Kenichi the Mightiest Disciple: Miu constantly denies that she has any interest until Kensei Ma's daughter Renka shows interest.

 - Tomoe from Kamisama Kiss is a regular ass to the heroine Nanami 95% of the time but should another man so much as even talk to her watch out.

 - FAKE: While JJ's affection for Dee does stir pangs of jealousy for Ryo, it's not until Diana kisses Dee that this jealousy reaches it's peak, causing Ryo to realize that despite his denial over his attraction to Dee, he can't stand the thought of anyone else kissing him.
 This conversation with Dee almost reaches a Relationship Upgrade until they're interrupted.
 Again.

 - In A Cruel God Reigns, Jeremy begins to realize he loves Ian just as Nadia is fiercely trying to get Ian back.

-- In Sakura-sou no Pet na Kanojo, Sorata seems to have a very subtle one in episode 3 after seeing Jin and Mashiro together at the mall.
+- In The Pet Girl of Sakurasou, Sorata seems to have a very subtle one in episode 3 after seeing Jin and Mashiro together at the mall.